Changfeng1992/SiFei/index.md

 ### About me:

-From oct 2024, I will work at [school of math and statistics at Xi'an Jiaotong university](https://math.xjtu.edu.cn/) as assistant professor.
-Before I was a Phd student at [SCMS](http://www.scms.fudan.edu.cn/), Fudan University under supervision Prof. [Meng Chen](https://faculty.fudan.edu.cn/chenmeng/zh_CN/index.htm) and Prof. [Zhiyuan Li](https://faculty.fudan.edu.cn/zhiyuanli/zh_CN/index.htm).
+From oct 2024, I work at [school of math and statistics at Xi'an Jiaotong university](https://math.xjtu.edu.cn/) as an assistant professor.
+Before I was a Phd student at [SCMS](http://www.scms.fudan.edu.cn/), Fudan University under supervision of Prof. [Meng Chen](https://faculty.fudan.edu.cn/chenmeng/zh_CN/index.htm) and Prof. [Zhiyuan Li](https://faculty.fudan.edu.cn/zhiyuanli/zh_CN/index.htm).
 Then I was a Postdoc at [BICMR](https://bicmr.pku.edu.cn/).

 Research Interest: algebraic geometry and related topics.
-Currently I work on some explicit compactifications of moduli spaces and their birational geometry, also  cohomology and cycle theory on these  moduli spaces.
+Currently I work on some explicit compactifications of moduli spaces and their birational geometry,  cohomology and cycle theory on these  moduli spaces and also cohomological structure of moduli spaces of sheaves.

 My CV is <a href=" https://changfeng1992.github.io/SiFei/CV_Fei.pdf" target="_blank">here</a>.